PreetiBirajdar/PreetiBirajdar/README.md

 ## 👩‍💼 About Me

-I am a Business and Data Analyst currently working with **MTA New York City Transit**, where I support data-driven decision-making through reporting, dashboarding, KPI tracking, and operational analysis.
+I am a Business and Data Analyst currently working with **Metropoltian Transportation Authority NYCT**, where I support data-driven decision-making through reporting, dashboarding, KPI tracking, and operational analysis.

 I hold an **MBA in Business Analytics from Pace University, New York City**, and I am passionate about transforming raw data into actionable business insights.